 There is no victory when this happens…only a startling, ball-breaking disappointment as he crashes down onto his top bar.

-There are various ways in which mag trainer manufacturers seek to add resistance.
+But, there are various ways in which mag trainer manufacturers seek to add resistance.
 One of the best that I’ve seen is the technology used in the CycleOps Magneto.
 In this model, centrifugal force in the flywheel changes the configuration of the magnets, which varies the resistive force.
 The CycleOps Magneto is the only mag indoor bicycle trainer I’ve discovered that provides progressive resistance.
-The whole system is demonstrated on a video that you can see on my review page of the CycleOps Magneto bike trainer.

 Cheaper magnetic trainers address this problem of increasing resistance by requiring the cyclist to dismount and change a setting on the bike trainer itself…which changes the position of the magnets.
 Higher end mag bike trainers come equipped with a cable which is attached to the ‘cockpit’ (your handlebars) for remote changing of the settings.